Photographer. Writer. Editor.

 I don’t spend all of my time taking photos!

-I get really restless if I spend too much time focused on one creative outlet, so these days I change it up with photography, writing, editing, and -totally random- woodworking.
+I get really restless if I spend too much time focused on one creative outlet, so these days I change it up with photography, writing, editing, social media for other businesses and -totally random- woodworking.

 I was a full-time professional photographer for 10 years before I decided to branch out and start writing and editing for other companies and independent authors.
 I now spend pretty much all of my time exercising my creative brain in a bunch of different ways and it keeps me on my toes and exceedingly happy.